KaitlynDodds/Bookface/BookfaceTasks.md

 Working On:
-	- Index page ui (anyone can see)
+	- data validations for forms

 Tasks To Do:
 	- Seed database
-	- data validations for forms
+	- add ability to change password
 	- fix border error when book cover art is smaller than expected size